introducing phlemuns new 'nonbasics'

 Finally, tell us a bit about the images you’ve shared with us.

-I love imagery, it’s been one of my favourite things to do.
+I love imagery, it’s been one of my favorite things to do.
 Having the outlet of the clothing brand means I’m able to produce images.
 I've always collected and had a crazy filing system since I was in college, of just magazines editorials.
 I got really really crazy about it and it’s always been a big part of my interests.
 And it’s been fun to create not just specifically for releases.
 Just to have nice, beautiful images, that share this point of view of mine.

 Photography Jordan Douglas